 The commercial real estate market in India is reaching a moderate consolidation phase as the number of developers offering commercial properties is decreasing and the small-scale developers are also merging with the big real estate developers or exiting the market.
 Some of the major commercial real estate players in the country include DLF, Godrej Properties, Housing Development and Infrastructure Ltd (HDIL) and Oberoi Realty.

 Major real estate companies are targeting developable areas and turning them into construction marvels.
-Here’s a list of the top players in real estate market:
+Here’s a list of the top players in india office market: